RDF-STaX/rdf-stax.github.io/docs/use-it.md

 - For statement creators, we recommend using [ORCID](https://orcid.org/).
 - For research works, we recommend using [DOI](https://www.doi.org/).

+These rich annotations are used in [RDF-STaX nanopublications](nanopubs.md).

 ## Making RDF stream type usage nanopublications

-This *subjective* style of RDF-STaX meshes very well with the idea of [nanopublications](https://nanopub.net/), small snippets of scientific knowledge.
-See the [documentation page on nanopublications](nanopubs.md) for more information on how to find, use, and create them.
+This *subjective* style of RDF-STaX meshes very well with the idea of [nanopublications](https://nanopub.net/), small snippets of scientific knowledge. **See the [documentation page on nanopublications](nanopubs.md)** for more information on how to find, use, and create them.

 ## Using semantic relations from the ontology

-TODO: taxonomy, flatten, group, extend
+The ontology includes several semantic relations between the RDF stream types.
+You can use them to reason about the types – for example can stream of type X be flattened into type Y?

+- `#!turtle skos:broader` and `#!turtle skos:narrower` – properties indicating sub- and super-types of streams.
+- `#!turtle stax:canBeFlattenedInto` – property indicating that a stream of type X can be flattened into a stream of type Y. For example, a `#!turtle stax:graphStream` can be flattened into a `#!turtle stax:flatTripleStream`.
+- `#!turtle stax:canBeGroupedInto` – property indicating that a stream of type X can be grouped into a stream of type Y. For example, a `#!turtle stax:flatQuadStream` can be grouped into a `#!turtle stax:datasetStream`.
+- `#!turtle stax:canBeTriviallyExtendedInto` – property indicating that a stream of type X can be trivially turned into a stream of type Y, by explicitly adding the graph component (default graph).
+For example, a `#!turtle stax:flatTripleStream` can be trivially extended into a `#!turtle stax:flatQuadStream`.

+These semantic relations are used in [RiverBench](uses.md#riverbench) to validate the stream type annotations.

 ## See also